 - 1794: In full war with Spain, a French detachment entered Andorra until Soldeu in trying to occupy the Seo de Urgel.
 But an Andorran representation went to Puigcerda and convinced General Chabret to resign from that operation.

-- 1806: Napoleon Bonaparte again accepted his sovereignty as French head of state at the express request of the Andorran people via decree, acting as co-prince of Andorra, considering that the royal decree of 1620 had transmitted part of French sovereignty to the French state, be it monarchy or republic.
+- 1806: Napoleon Bonaparte returned to accept his sovereignty as French head of state at the express request of the Andorran people via decree, acting as co-prince of Andorra, considering that the royal decree of 1620 had transmitted part of French sovereignty to the French state, be it monarchy or republic.
 It also restored the positions of Veguer and French Batlle, the Qüestia and the customs exemptions granted years ago by Louis XV.
 This definitive restoration of the co-principle marks a before and after in the Valleys of Andorra, which open up to the world.
 The first books are also published, highlighting "Relationship over the Valley of Andorra" by Fray Tomas Junoy.

-- 1812-1814: The French Empire nominally annexes Catalonia and divides it into four departments (Segre, Ter, Montserrat and Bocas del Ebro).
+- 1812-1814: The French Empire nominally annexes Catalonia divides it into four departments (Segre, Ter, Montserrat and Bocas del Ebro).
 Andorra was part of the Puigcerdá district, within the Segre department.

 - 1866: Guillem de Plandolit i de Areny, noble and wealthy owner, leads the "Nova Reforma" (New Reformation) together with Antón Meastre, who was accepted by Bishop Josep Caixal i Estradé on April 14 of the same year.
 This deep reform of the institutions supposes a democratization process and grant a more active participation to the people in the government of the country.
 Among other things, voting rights were given to all the heads of the family, the incompatibility between the position of General Councilor and that of Common Councilor was admitted, and the People's Commissioner was created to control the Administration and public accounts.
 In addition, the “Consell General” (General Council) was composed thereafter of 24 councilors who were chosen from the trustees.
 The reform was accepted by the Bishop of Urgel.